Unleash Your Data’s Predictive Potential: You’re More Ready Than You Think

 Have thousands of customers?
 Collect data on thousands of transactions each week?
 Fantastic.
 You’ve got enough data for meaningful predictive analytics.
 That’s plenty of information for machine learning to work its magic.

-With that much data, humans looking at spreadsheets and dashboards have a tough time seeing anything clearly — but today’s AI tools can recognize significant patterns and generate actionable information from those thousands of rows.
+With that much data, humans looking at spreadsheets and dashboards have a tough time seeing anything clearly.
+But today’s Artificial intelligence (AI) refers to the development of computerized systems that can carry out tasks and perform actions that augment or take the place of… tools can recognize significant patterns and generate actionable information from those thousands of rows.

-Business rules are helpful, but AI-based predictions are much better
+Business rules are helpful, but predictions are better

 You probably already have various business rules that guide your business’s processes.
 Let’s consider a common example: the upsell and cross-sell use case.
-You might have a preset logic that determines which customers to target with a new offer and what’s in that offer, given the customers’ personal details and the products they purchased in the past.
+Then, you might have a preset logic that determines which customers to A prediction is the ultimate goal of a predictive model.
+In Pecan, a prediction is often tied to a specific customer.
+After learning from data… with a new offer and what’s in that offer, given the customers’ personal details and the products they purchased in the past.

-Descriptive analytics is often used to shape these rules.
+Together with intuition and “gut feelings,” Descriptive analytics is the analysis of data from the past in order to “describe” what has been happening in a business.
+It typically includes looking… is often used to shape these rules.
 For example, you might have noticed that in the past, a customer who made purchases twice in the last two weeks often responded positively to an upsell offer.

 But you may not be seeing the results you want from this rules-based approach.
 Even if it’s fairly successful, you’re probably sensing that there’s more opportunity than your rules are capturing.
 And, your KPIs are tougher than ever to meet.

-If it seems like you’re maxing out that rules-based approach, it’s time for a boost from predictive analytics.
-You already have a solid sense of how to successfully cross-sell or upsell, but you need a more sophisticated way to identify which customers to target and which offers to provide.
+So, if it seems like you’re maxing out that rules-based approach, it’s time for a boost from Predictive analytics uses data, statistics, and machine learning techniques to build mathematical models that can generate predictions about things likely to happen in the future…..
+You already have a solid sense of how to successfully cross-sell or upsell, but you also need a more sophisticated way to identify which customers to A prediction is the ultimate goal of a predictive model.
+In Pecan, a prediction is often tied to a specific customer.
+After learning from data… with which offers.

-Regardless of whether you’re trying to forecast which customers to sell to, forecasting demand regionally or globally, planning your inventory, or optimizing your acquisition and retention tactics, predictive models can look at both historical and new data from your business and offer you a glimpse into the future — empowering you to address that future proactively.
+Regardless of whether you’re trying to forecast which customers to sell to, forecasting demand regionally or globally, planning your inventory, or optimizing your acquisition and retention tactics, predictive models can look at both historical and new data from your business.
+Then, they’ll offer you a glimpse into the future.
+You’ll be empowered to address that future proactively for impressive results.

 Dynamic preparation for dynamic times

-The world is transforming around us at an amazing pace.
+To be sure, the world is transforming around us at an amazing pace.
 Industries are adapting to new technologies and opportunities.
-Consumers are finding new ways to shop, forming new habits and loyalties.
-Unforeseeable phenomena — like natural disasters, pandemics, and civil unrest — challenge our best attempts at planning.
+Now, consumers are finding new ways to shop, forming new habits and loyalties.
+Meanwhile, unforeseeable phenomena — like natural disasters, pandemics, and civil unrest — challenge our best attempts at planning.

-It’s risky to cling to hope that static business rules can continue to guide decisions reliably in the face of such dynamic conditions.
-Your competition is adopting future-ready strategies to respond to external forces and changing consumer preferences.
-They’re leaping ahead by using their data to anticipate the future and plan accordingly.
+In this situation, it’s risky to cling to hope that static business rules can continue to guide decisions reliably in the face of such dynamic conditions.
+In fact, your competition is adopting future-ready strategies to respond to external forces and changing consumer preferences.
+They’re leaping ahead by using their data to anticipate the future and then plan accordingly.

-Predictive analytics opens the opportunity for that proactive thinking, helping you forge your own path to success.
+But now, Predictive analytics uses data, statistics, and machine learning techniques to build mathematical models that can generate predictions about things likely to happen in the future…. opens the opportunity for that proactive thinking, helping you forge your own path to success.
 If you’re ready to adopt a future-driven approach to your business, there’s no time like the present to move forward.

 Ready to unleash your data’s potential?
-Pecan automates the predictive analytics process!
+Pecan automates the Predictive analytics uses data, statistics, and machine learning techniques to build mathematical models that can generate predictions about things likely to happen in the future…. process!
 If you’d like to assess your predictive readiness, request a use-case consultation.
 We’ll help you find the best way to get future-ready.